byu-is-566/is-566-08-airflow-instructions/README.md

 Alright.
 [Hold on to your butts.](https://www.youtube.com/watch?v=UjvGAYuWSUA).
 It’s time to start your Airflow environment using `docker compose up -d`, run from the repository folder.
 In theory, all the necessary containers (including a database and Airflow web UI) will start.
 This process may take a while, but it shouldn't be extremely long (like more than 10 minutes).
 If it's taking longer than that (or if you hit errors that you can't resolve), reach out for some help.
 I don't want you getting stuck here.
 Again, you can accomplish all of Tasks 2 and 3 even without the full Airflow environment running.
 So let's chat if necessary.

+**IMPORTANT**: If you see the "airflow-init-1" container startup, work for a while, then exit, that is COMPLETELY NORMAL and very much expected.
+That's the initialization service that starts up, checks some things, and if all is well, shuts itself down.

 After the system finishes booting (which _will_ take longer than the terminal will make you think; remember - you can look at the webserver logs and watch for the "Listening on 0.0.0.0:8080" message).
 Once you see that message, navigate to http://localhost:8080 in your browser.
 You should see the Airflow web interface, where you can log in with username/password: airflow/airflow.

-In the Airflow UI, you can filter to the `is566` tag to remove all the example DAGs from view, which should make it wasy to locate and open the DAG named “CryptoPrint”.
+In the Airflow UI, you can filter to the `is566` tag to remove all the example DAGs from view, which should make it easy to locate and open the DAG named “CryptoPrint”.
 Run the DAG manually (clicking the play button ►).
 You can then watch it run with glee until you see all the boxes turn dark green, indicating a successful run of all three tasks in the DAG.
 You should see something similar to my screenshot below.

 <img src="screenshots/readme_img/first_dag.png"  width="80%">